patti smith - Café La Habana Sessions

 The Café La Habana Sessions is a series of works and performances organized throughout several locations in Mexico City from September 1 to November 31, 2017.
 The title of the project comes from Café La Habana in Mexico City’s Colonia Juárez.
 A famed coffeehouse established in 1954, its Formica tabletops bore witness to writers and revolutionaries such as Roberto Bolaño, Octavio Paz, Fidel Castro and Che Guevara.
 Interweaving history by drawing upon a personal canon, Smith will exhibit a group of photographs throughout the café, evoking a journey across the landscape of the mind, as a detective of artistic heritage.

-Finally, Smith will create a Café La Habana Session in the form of a poetry reading and public performance with her longtime collaborator Lenny Kaye at the Casa del Lago in Chapultepec
+Finally, Smith created a Café La Habana Session in the form of a poetry reading and public performance with her longtime collaborator Lenny Kaye at the Casa del Lago in Chapultepec

 Park on Saturday, September 2nd at 1 pm.
 In 2012, Patti Smith composed Hecatomb, a 100 line poem in remembrance of Roberto Bolaño and his masterpiece 2666.
 The inspiration for